Happy Hump Day!!

 First up for good indoor plants is the ever favorite, succulents.
 These will do very well inside as long as they’re near a window where they get pretty sufficient light.
 It doesn’t have to be all day light, just a good solid few hours.

 Next up is the snake plant, these suckers cannot be killed!
-I guess that’s why I’m so happy looking at it, smiling like it’s a long lost friend??
+I guess that’s why I’m looking so adoringly at it??
 Anywho, this has got to be one of the most resilient plants ever.
 Seriously, if you feel like you have a black thumb, I’d start with this one.
-It’ll build your confidence until you branch out to others. see what I did there? 😉
+It’ll build your confidence until you branch out to others. see what I did there?

 Also, see that fiddle fig to my right in the picture?
 Those are also great for indoors but they can be a little more finicky than the snake plant.
 They’ll need more light but they don’t like direct sunlight, so as long as they’re near a window that gets indirect light they’ll be happy.

 The next plant that does so well inside is the Rubber Plant (sorry about the internet found pic, we didn’t get a picture of my rubber plant for y’all).
 It’s very tolerant of most conditions inside and I’ve even moved with mine several times and it has survived!
 Not an easy request for most plants!

 Last up is the Heartless Philodendron (and split leaf philodendron-not pictured).
 Both do very well inside as long as they have plenty of indirect sunlight throughout the day.And here are the biggest tips I’ve learned that will keep all of the plants I listed above happy.

 1. Make sure they have well drained soil.
 Use a planter that has a hole in the bottom so the water can drain through.
 If you have a planter you love but it doesn’t have a drainage hole then you can use pebbles and rocks on the bottom of the pot, then layer the soil of top of the rocks.
 They will act as a draining system for you.